megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 After editing the scripts in `analysis/code`, saving them and pushing them to input and output ria stores, it's time to test.
 You never know if your scripts will work until you do a test run.

+Before you run a pipeline, make sure to check in the script if your conda environment is activated, and your flags/arguments are set to your needs.
+Open `exemplar_test/${BIDSAPP}/analysis/code/participant_job.sh
+and find the first line `source ${CONDA_PREFIX}/bin/activate base` and change `base` to the environment you set up for this project.

 To submit a single subject, you can execute the last line of `code/qsub_calls.sh` and see how it goes.
-From the `analysis` directory run
+From the `analysis` directory run:

 ```bash
 $ $(tail -n 1 code/qsub_calls.sh)